OIL PAINTINGS

 I’m a mostly self-taught artist, but I have been guided by artistic parents growing up in Adelaide.
 My work consists of oil painting, printmaking and digital art.
 My father, John Martin, is a printmaker as well and I must admit I commandeer his printing press on a regular basis.

-My artwork represents a meditative and expressionistic interpretation of what captures my eye, primarily static scenes from the natural world; a landscape, a still life, or some tiny detail that I find fascinating.
-Each work is an attempt to unconsciously communicate my experience of a scene or object, rather than present the object as it really is.
-In that sense the works are intended as a small shared experience between myself and the viewer; allowing us to see the same world through different eyes.
+My artwork represents a meditative and expressionistic interpretation of what captures my eye, primarily static scenes from the natural world; a landscape, a still life, or some shape that I find fascinating.
+Each work is an attempt to communicate my personal experience, rather than a literal depiction.
+A small shared experience between myself and the viewer; allowing us to see the same world through different eyes.

 I employ intuitive mark-making and a sometimes hap-hazard colour selection system, seeking not to perfectly reproduce, to overwork, or refine any image - instead to keep traces of my process visible.
 Exaggerated shape, line, and colour are used to highlight the unique way I categorise contour and tone; what my eye favours and what it ignores.
 This provides a personal interpretation of my feeling when I’m focused in the moment, as well as how my hand executes that focus while physically creating the piece - treating it like a kind of organic translation process.